Find Affordable College Courses

 Full Mental & Social Health Services at Milwaukee Area Technical College Report

 A rank of #4 on this year’s list means Northcentral Technical College is a great place for mental and social health services students working on their associate degree.
-Located in the city of Wausau, North Central Technical College is a public college with a moderately-sized student population.
+Located in the city of Wausau, North Central Technical College is a public college with a medium-sized student population.

 About 88% of the students majoring in mental health services at the school are women while 13% are male.